 Many schools have made physical education an essential component of school curriculum and students are promoted to maintain a healthy balance between their education and exercise.
 This is due to the fact that those students who take part in physical activities have proved to be happier and healthier than those students who spend all their time doing school education work.
 Such activities help develop the blood circulation in an individual’s body.
 This helps in providing more oxygen to the heart and brain and allows the body to maintain a balance between physical and mental health.

 Related Article: Please Don’t Take Away My Recess – A Poem About ADHD

 Thank you for visiting educationandbehavior.com.
 We provide free academic, behavioral, and social-emotional support for children.
-Browse our topics/categories from the navigation bar above.
+Browse our topics/categories from the menu button at the top left of the page!
 Follow us on Facebook!